lamba-simran/Personalization-Theory-Recommender-Systems-Project/README.md

 Parameters:
 n_factors – The number of factors.
-Default is 100.
-n_epochs – The number of iteration of the SGD procedure.
+Default is 100. \n n_epochs – The number of iteration of the SGD procedure.
 Default is 20. biased (bool) – Whether to use baselines (or biases).
 See note above.
 Default is True. init_mean – The mean of the normal distribution for factor vectors initialization.
 Default is 0.